hirebarend/go-log/README.md

 	}
 	fmt.Printf("data: %v", string(data))

-	// TruncateFrom removes all log entries starting from the given index onward.
+	// TruncateFrom removes all entries starting from the given index onward.
 	// Here we truncate from index 6,000,000, so everything after that is discarded.
 	// This is useful for rolling back uncommitted or invalid entries. err = log.TruncateFrom(6_000_000)